-Team members must be members of at least one of the following societies: SAE International, SAE Australasia, SAE Brazil, IMechE, VDI, or JSAE.
+Team members must be members of one or more of the following societies: SAE International, SAE Australasia, SAE Brazil, IMechE, VDI, or JSAE.

 Proof of membership, such as membership card, is required at the competition.

 AD.3.5 Medical Insurance